yankang18/FedBCD/README.md

 - `vfl.py` includes the code for simulating guest and host parties.
 It also includes the vertical federated learning training procedure involving a guest and multiple hosts.

-- `run_vfl_aue_two_party_demo` is running the experiments for a two-party VFL scenario, where both the guest and host adopt a one-layer FC neural network model.
+- `run_vfl_aue_two_party_demo.py` is running the experiments for a two-party VFL scenario, where both the guest and host adopt a one-layer FC neural network model.

-- `run_vfl_cnn_two_party_demo` is running the experiments for a two-party VFL scenario, where both the guest and host adopt a simple CNN model.
+- `run_vfl_cnn_two_party_demo.py` is running the experiments for a two-party VFL scenario, where both the guest and host adopt a simple CNN model.

-### TBD
+For now, you can change the hyperparameters in `run_vfl_aue_two_party_demo.py` or `run_vfl_cnn_two_party_demo.py`, and run either file directly to start the training.
+We will add support for the command line later.

 ## Citation